 There is a chicken-and-egg problem - lack of real-world benchmarks for testing prevents adoption of algorithms in practice, which in turn affects benchmark availability.
 A salient goal of this work is to break this vicious cycle.
-A common trend in the CSP community is to use random benchmarks for empirical studies, when real-world problem instances are unavailable Mitchell et al (1992).
+A common trend in the CSP community is to use random benchmarks for empirical studies, when real-world problem instances are unavailable [26].
 In the same vein, owing to a lack of publicly-available meaningful benchmarks, we conduct our study on random DNF formulas.
-Each formula with uniform cube-width was sampled as follows: To sample a cube, w variables were sampled uniformly at random, out of n possible choices and negated with probability 0.5.
-This process was repeated m times to get the final formula.
-For formulas with non-uniform cube-widths, the width of each cube was sampled uniformly at random between 3 and 43 in the previous procedure.
+Each formula was sampled as follows: To sample a cube, w variables were sampled uniformly at random, out of n possible choices and negated with probability 0.5.
+This process was repeated m times to get the final formula with uniform width cubes.